ArthurClemens/mod_yaml_import/README.md

 # YAML data import module for Zotonic

-This module let's you import data in [YAML](http://en.wikipedia.org/wiki/YAML) format into Zotonic.
-It includes options to:
+This module let's you import data in [YAML](http://en.wikipedia.org/wiki/YAML) format into Zotonic, to automatically create Pages from the YAML data.

+It includes interface options to:

 * rename fields
 * select fields to exclude